tfry-git/EmbAJAX/README.md

 ## Some TODOs

 - Cannot ever have enough controls: drop-down (\<select>), div (esp. to show/hide static elements in a group)
-- A server status element would be nice, to show any connectivity problems
 - More drivers
 - API docs
 - More examples